JetBrains/projector-installer/README.md

 ### Shortcut commands

+To simplify usage most useful commands have shortcuts.
+In simple cases (when you have the only IDE installed, or you do not run several IDE instances simultaneously) it is enough to use a couple of shortcut commands, such as install and run.

 - find  - find available IDEs (a shortcut for 'ide find')

 - install - install IDE (a shortcut for 'ide install')